InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ### Generating the Pathways Workbook

 While possible to create this workbook manually; there is a process in the data_cleaning.R script to generate this workbook directly using the variables coded in fun_gen_outcomes.R and fun_gen_vulnerabilities.R scripts.
-These variable lists will join with the "pathways data dictioary.xlsx" in the top repo folder to get additional metadata about these variables (if they exist) before creating the tab in the Excel workbook.
+These variable lists will join with the metadata provided in  "pathways data dictioary" folder in the top repo folder to get additional metadata about these variables (if they exist) before creating the tab in the Excel workbook.
 There may need to be some review and editing of this metadata if the variable is new or named differently.

 There are separate parameters in the config file for the "existing" and "new" Pathways Workbook to allow for both to exist for comparison.
 The "new" file should be renamed to match the "existing" file once created.